-Doctors are often asked about incubation times for the common childhood infections, so that they can advise about attendance at school etc. Incubation times and infectivity (time when infectious) are variable so the following is only a guide.
-For a slightly more comprehensive list - see the HPA site referenced below the table.
+Doctors are often asked about incubation times for the common childhood infections, so that they can advise whether the child should go to school etc. Incubation time is the time between coming into contact with the source of the infection and symptoms showing.
+Infectivity is the length of time that you are infectious.
+Both of these can be variable, so the following is only a guide.
+There is a slightly fuller list at HPA guidance.

-Note: * = a notifiable disease (required by law to be reported to government authorities).
+Note: * indicates a notifiable disease.
+These are required (by law) to be reported to government authorities.

 |8-10 days||6-16 days||48 hours from last episode of diarrhoea or vomiting.||Exclude for 48 hours longer in children who are unable to maintain good personal hygiene.|

 |Chickenpox||11-20 days||Up to 4 days before (usually only 1 day) to 5 days after.

 |5 days from the onset of rash.||Traditionally excluded until all lesions are crusted but no transmission recorded after day 5.

 Contacts with a weak immune system need prevention.